 - More than one sanctions list may be required for screening, posing consolidation, and data corruption risks.

 - Poor internal data management, including failure to complete, verify or maintain information about shareholders, beneficial owners, suppliers, or other relationships.

 - Different writing systems or naming conventions, including screening names written in Chinese, Cyrillic, or Arabic alphabets.

 - Manual data entries during onboarding increase the risks of human error during data capture.

 - Isolated internal systems, including non-integrated data between branches or subsidiaries during an acquisition or merger.

 Every business must have a sanctions screening strategy in place that is documented and reviewed regularly.
-The accuracy and depth of internal data forms is the key to an effective sanctions screening process, while technology remains an important part of identifying financial crime risks accurately and timeously.
+The accuracy and depth of internal data is the key to an effective sanctions screening process, while technology remains an important part of identifying financial crime risks accurately and timeously.

 This must include policies and procedures that determine what information must be screened and how frequently, how alerts must be resolved, and which data attributes must be screened against based on a thorough risk assessment.

 You can read sanction.io's Ultimate Sanctions Screening Guide to learn more about sanctions screening.